Charlotte Mason’s Elementary Geography – A Contemporary Guide Map

 Each lesson takes approximately 10 minutes and we suggest completing this resource over 1 or 2 years.

-A map world journal is also included so that your child can practise their geography skills (additional maps can be purchased if required).
+A large world map is also included so that your child can practise their geography skills (additional maps can be purchased if required).

 The content far exceeds the geography curriculum requirements for this age group so your child will be well prepared for high school geography.